Home of the Sewalot Site

 However between all wars there is peace and by 1865 there was a sudden drop in demand for firearms.

 The list goes on, pumps, pill dispenser machines, lathes, cigar making machines even burglar alarms!
 Did they include their firearms in the burglar deterrent?
 Run for your lives the house is protected by a Remington Alarm!
-Bang...too late.
+Bang...too late!

 All this diversifying kept their factory and workers busy in peacetime.
 Now onto our sewing machines...

-The Empire Sewing Machine Co of New York, had been reasonably successful sewing machine firm based in New York.
-Starting bang in the middle of the Civil War with the Empire No I Lockstitch and continuing with the Improved Empire they were basic lock-stitch machines.
-The patent dates and serial number were stamped on the front needle plate.
-Around 15,000 no 1 machines were made and around 12,000 Improved Empire's.
+The Empire Sewing Machine Co of New York, had been a reasonably successful sewing machine firm based in New York.
+Starting just about the same time as the American Civil War.
+In 1861 they had three machines in their range.
+The Empire No I Lockstitch and continuing with the Improved Empire and Empire Model 3.
+Except for their first chain stitch model, they were all basic lock-stitch machines.

-Now, there is also evidence of a paw-foot Empire from the 1860's.
-It is possible that this was the first Empire machine, bought in from manufacturers like Shaw & Clark but sold under the Empire name while they were setting up their own production line.
-This was a chain-stitch machine unlike all the other shuttle lock-stitch models they made.
-It would be strange to market a machine with the same name as one already on the market unless it was one of theirs that was being superseded!
+There is also evidence of a paw-foot Empire from the early 1860's.
+It is possible that this was the first Empire sewing machine and may even pre date their 1861 models.
+It could have been made by them or more likely bought in from other manufacturers like Shaw & Clark but sold under the Empire name while they were setting up their own production line.

 But Remington was also looking elsewhere for more products to make and sell in peacetime.

-I believe their first typewriter was designed by Christopher Sholes and Carl Glidden.
+I believe their first typewriter was designed by Christopher L Sholes and Carl Glidden.
 The name Type-Writer was thought up by Sholes.
 Remington purchased the rights to manufacture and away they went.

 Now the company was making arms, sewing machines and typewriters.
 The latter was new technology that most of the world had yet to see or use.